 Broadcasters looking to increase programme ratings have a range of traditional advertising options at their disposal, as well as tried and tested gimmicks to boost viewership such as celebrity special guest appearances, cliffhanger episodes, and special news reports.
 And, while a Hollywood star teaching the kids on Glee or a politician on the hot seat can no doubt move the needle, broadcasters would be wise to also add some Guide Advertising into the mix.

-Author Archives: Jeff Siegel
+Posts By: Jeff Siegel

 Brands today understand the importance of using data to tailor their messages and to reach their key target audiences, so it would be reasonable to assume that TV and its ‘shotgun’ approach to advertising is becoming less appealing.
 Indeed, the IAB announced in 2009 that online advertising spending in the UK had overtaken TV advertising for the first time in 2009, many industry executives believed the death knell had sounded for this channel.

 But the arrival of connected TVs (essentially TVs with an internet connection) changed everything and created a major opportunity for advertisers to combine the emotional appeal of TV advertising with web-type metrics and measurement that are becoming so important to advertisers.
 There is no doubt that connected TVs are becoming a mainstream technology.
 FutureSource predicts that by 2014, we will see 28 million devices – equal to 100% penetration – in the UK alone.

 Parks Associates recently forecast that by the end of 2013, connected TVs will be present in 32 per cent of all Western European homes.
 By 2016 this is expected to have risen to 54 per cent – and when you consider how “new” this technology is, such adoption rates really should make industries such as advertising stand up and take notice.